Sa Kaeo province: Symbols

 The provincial seal shows the sun rising over archaeological ruins, Prasat Khao Noi Si Chompu, a significant Khmer temple.
 The rising sun symbolizes the location of the province in the east.
 In the front is a Buddha image in a pond with lotus flowers.

 The provincial tree is Phyllanthus emblica.
 The provincial flower is the Orange Jessamine (Murraya paniculata).
+The provincial aquatic life is Leptobarbus hoevenii.

 The provincial slogan is "Frontier of the east, beautiful forests, splendid waterfalls, ancient civilisations, Thai-Cambodian commerce".

 Administrative divisions

 Provincial government

 Sa Kaeo is divided into nine districts (amphoe).
 The districts are further divided into 59 subdistricts (tambons) and 619 villages (mubans).